PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 ## Training

 In the case of YOLOv5, the training process is relatively easy to complete.
-After data preparation, it is requisite to run training script train.py.
+After data preparation, it is requisite to run the training script train.py.
 I decided to take advantage of transfer learning using checkpoints.
 Both of them were pre-trained on a COCO dataset (default GPU common in a research field is NVIDIA Tesla P100).
-The smallest one, YOLOv5s weight consists of 7.5 million parameters, on the other hand YOLOv5x consists of 89 million parameters.
-My results stand on to train four different a neural network  times to gain better understanding of the impact on the final training results.
+The smallest one, YOLOv5s weight consists of 7.5 million parameters, on the other hand, YOLOv5x consists of 89 million parameters.
+My results stand on to train four different neural network  times to gain a better understanding of the impact on the final training results.
 My first attempt at YOLOv5s was surprising.
 With a batch size equal to 16 and a number of epochs equal to 100, the whole training process on 237 images lasted only 10 minutes.
-In comparison, YOLOv5x training with the batch size 8 (due to a problem with memory allocation) lasted 22 minutes.
+In comparison, YOLOv5x training with batch size 8 (due to a problem with memory allocation) lasted 22 minutes.
 My second training session was set up to 3000 epochs.
 In this case, training time was not proportionally equal.
 The bigger model was training for 10 hours and 30 minutes, while the smaller one only for 2 hours and 15 minutes.